Skip to content

 5. Nutrition

-Insulin resistance is, simply put, a disorder of carbohydrate tolerance.
-If you have insulin resistance, prediabetes or diabetes, your carbohydrate intake should first be reduced.
-A general calorie reduction often carries the risk of losing muscle mass - Muscle mass is also considered the largest reservoir for glucose - so we don't want to reduce that.
+Simply put, insulin resistance is a disorder of carbohydrate tolerance.
+If insulin resistance, prediabetes or diabetes are present, carbohydrate intake should first be reduced.
+A general calorie reduction often carries the risk of losing muscle mass – Muscle mass is also considered to be the largest reservoir for glucose – so we don’t want to reduce it.
 In some circumstances, the loss of muscle mass can even make the situation worse!

-Although some studies show that calorie restriction leads to improved insulin resistance, there are some points to note.
-The most important thing is that when reducing calories, you always pay attention to a minimum intake of 1g of protein per kilogram of body weight - that's just enough to maintain muscle.
+That is show some studiesthat calorie restriction leads to improved insulin resistance, However, there are a few points to consider.
+The most important thing is that when reducing calories you always Minimum intake of 1g protein per kilogram of body weight - that's just enough to maintain muscle mass.
 To lose weight, we recommend around 1.5-2g of protein per kilogram of body weight.
-In addition to improving insulin resistance, fasting can bring you other health benefits.
-The longevity genes are activated during fasting via various molecular mechanisms.
+In addition to improved insulin resistance, fasting can bring you other health benefits.
+Longevity genes are activated during fasting via various molecular mechanisms.

 Did you know?
-Fasting is considered healthy and thanks to recent studies, this has also been scientifically proven.
+Fasting is considered healthy and thanks to recent studies this is also scientifically proven.
 It is often difficult to incorporate fasting into your everyday life.
-Feeling hungry, social contacts or work make extended fasting difficult.
-However, there is also the possibility of molecularly imitating fasting.
+Hunger, social contacts or work make extended fasting difficult.
+However, there is also the possibility of imitating fasting molecularly.

-With the MoleQlar Fasting Bundle you can biochemically activate the health-promoting signaling pathways.
-Glucosamine activates SIRT1, one of the most important longevity genes.
-Spermidine supports this process and ensures that autophagy, recycling , is boosted by old cells.
-In addition, Berberine helps you keep your blood sugar levels stable.
+With the MoleQlar fasting bundle you can biochemically activate the health-promoting signaling pathways. glucosamine activates SIRT1, one of the most important longevity genes. spermidine supports this process and ensures that the Autophagy, the recycling of old cells, is stimulated.
+In addition, berberine help keep your blood sugar levels stable.

-A ketogenic diet can also be very helpful in some cases, but it is significantly more complex, offers some pitfalls and is beyond the scope of this article.
+A ketogenic diet can also be very helpful in some cases, but is much more complex, offers some pitfalls and would go beyond the scope of this article.

 What helps with insulin resistance other than fasting?

-Fasting is not suitable for everyone, but it remains a very useful tool for reversing existing insulin resistance.
-In this study the authors were able to show, for example, that fasting for several days in overweight type 2 diabetics greatly reduces liver fat and decreases insulin resistance.
+Fasting is not suitable for everyone, but it remains a very useful tool to reverse existing insulin resistance.
+In this study The authors were able to show, for example, that fasting for several days in overweight type 2 diabetics greatly reduces liver fat and decreases insulin resistance.

 The problem is that due to industrialized agriculture, the content of secondary plant substances in our food is decreasing more and more.
-If you eat an apple today, you can expect that it contains up to a third less secondary plant substances .
-If you want to know more about secondary plant substances, then take a look at our overview .
+If you eat an apple today, you can expect up to a third less secondary plant substances are contained in it.
+If you want to know more about secondary plant substances, then take a look our overview to do so.

-There are also one or two natural molecules that have been shown in studies to have a positive effect on our insulin sensitivity.
+There are also some natural molecules that have been shown in studies to have a positive effect on our insulin sensitivity.
 They also significantly reduce the blood sugar spike after a meal.
 These include in particular berberine and carnosine.

-The Mediterranean diet contains many healthy fats and secondary plant substances, which have a very positive effect on blood sugar levels.
+The Mediterranean diet contains many healthy fats and phytochemicals that have a very positive effect on blood sugar levels.

-Carbohydrates at the end – does it make a difference in which order we eat?
+Carbohydrates last – does it make a difference in which order we eat?

 We hope you enjoyed this little insight into the world of insulin resistance and blood sugar management.
-Even if insulin resistance doesn't cause any symptoms for a long time, you now know how important the issue is for your health.
-With this knowledge, you now hold the reins in your hand!
+Even if insulin resistance does not cause any symptoms for a long time, you now know how important the topic is for your health.
+With this knowledge, you now hold the reins!

 Sources